Cumberland, MD (CUM)

 Closed in 1958, the station underwent a series of renovations in the 1990s and is today once again a bustling center in downtown Cumberland known as Canal Place.
 Although the WM trackage was eventually subsumed into CSX through a series of mergers and purchases in the late twentieth century, a portion is now operated at the Western Maryland Scenic Railroad which makes a roughly ten mile, three-and-a-half hour excursion run to nearby Frostburg.
 The vintage locomotives and cars pass through the Cumberland Narrows and beautiful mountain scenery especially popular in fall when the trees are in a riot of color.

-The WM Station also acts as the northern terminus of the C&O Canal, which is now a national park stretching 184 miles down to Washington, DC.
+The WM Station also acts as the northern terminus of the C&O Canal, which is now a national park stretching 184 miles down to Washington, D.C.
 Exhibits and an information center on the ground floor of the station describe the canal’s historic, scenic, and recreational features.
 Where the canal ends, the Great Allegheny Passage picks up.
-The hiker-biker path will soon connect Cumberland with downtown Pittsburgh via abandoned rail rights-of-way.
-The avid cyclist or walker could cover the distance between Pittsburgh and the national capital while also exploring the towns that line the path and tell the story of American railroading and canal building.
-In fact, the WM Station and the surrounding blocks form Maryland’s first state heritage area, created in recognition of the transportation history and technology represented by the railroad, canal, and National Road and their impact on the region’s development.
+The hiker-biker path connects Cumberland with downtown Pittsburgh via abandoned rail rights-of-way.
+The avid cyclist or walker can cover the distance between Pittsburgh and the national capital while also exploring the towns that line the path and tell the story of American railroading and canal building.
+In fact, the WM Station and the surrounding blocks form Maryland’s first state heritage area, created in recognition of the transportation history and technology represented by the railroad, canal and National Road and their impact on the region’s development.

 In addition to the canal visitors’ center and the Western Maryland Scenic Railroad headquarters, Canal Place consists of shops, offices, and an outdoor plaza for public events such as a summer music series.
 In September, CanalFest/RailFest brings in visitors from near and far to celebrate the city’s transportation heritage.
 Events include live music, children’s activities, train excursions, food vendors, and fireworks.
 The most anticipated spectacle is the “train pull” sponsored by the Allegany County Sheriff’s Office.
 Teams of twenty compete to move a 250 ton locomotive—the fastest team wins, and all the money raised goes to charity.